HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/airdrops.md

 - The Airdrop was designed by scared_penguin
 - Airdrops were reskinned to be Christmas themed during the 2023 Winter event
   - The plane was replaced with a sleigh (and its accompanying sound was also replaced to sound like bells) and the Airdrop itself was retextured to look like a present
+  - They were reskinned by emeraldneo and A

 # History